Managing analytical code development#

 While quality assurance must be applied relative to the risk and complexity of the analysis, you must consider the skills of your team.
 It will take time to learn to apply the necessary good practices, so you should support their gradual development of these skills.

 The RAP learning pathway provides training in good practices.
-Then the wider Quality assurance of code for analysis and research guidance can be used as a reference to apply these practices to analysis.
+You can use the wider Quality assurance of code for analysis and research guidance as a reference to apply these practices to analysis.
 You should identify where each analyst is along the pathway - they should look to develop the next skill in the pathway and apply this, rather than attempting to adopt them all at once.

 Despite the initial cost of developing technical skills, evidence shows that applying good practices increases the efficiency of code development and maintainability of the code.
 There are number of case studies that describe how good quality assurance practices have improved government analysis.

 Not following good practices creates technical debt, which slows down further development of the analysis.
-This can be necessary for delivering to short deadlines, but time should be set aside to address this for continued development of the analysis.
+This can be necessary for delivering to short deadlines, but you should set aside time to address this for continued development of the analysis.

-Where quality assurance of the code doesn’t meet your target level of assurance, for example where there is limited time or skill, then it is necessary to supplement this with more in-depth assurance of outputs.
+Where quality assurance of the code doesn’t meet your target level of assurance, for example where there is limited time or skill, then you should supplement this with more in-depth assurance of outputs.
 This might include dual running the analysis with an independent system and consistency checks across the output data.

 The remaining parts of this section provide questions that aim to help you assess the quality assurance practices that your team are applying in their analysis.